chinamike65/hugo-tuolesi/content/book3/book3en.md

 The root of the precepts is to take refuge, and only after taking refuge can one receive the precepts.

-If there is only the thought of ​​taking refuge, but there is no refuge, then even the five relatively basic precepts cannot be upheld, much less the merits of keeping the precepts.
+If there is only the thought of ​​taking refuge, but there is no real refuge, then even the five relatively basic precepts cannot be upheld, much less the merits of keeping the precepts.

 The foundation of the precept of non-liberation is also taking refuge.
 If there is no refuge, the merits and virtues of vows of non-liberation, bodhisattva vows, and tantric vows cannot arise.